To reach this section click on the drop down button in the Antivirus section and select Settings.

-Click on Allow to continue using the application if you consider it was a "false positive" detection case.
+Click on Report False Positive to continue using the application if you consider it was a "false positive" detection case.
 You can report any "false positive" cases to us and we will whitelist any legitimate programs.
 Otherwise, you can Quarantine the file until further notice to prevent any damage to your computer.

-Here you can choose whether the On Access engine will scan e-mails received in your e-mail client.
-BullGuard can scan both incoming (received) and outgoing (sent) e-mails from email applications such as Microsoft Outlook, Outlook Express, Windows (Live) Mail or Mozilla Thunderbird.
+Scan e-mail: the On Access engine will scan e-mails received in your e-mail client.
+BullGuard can scan both incoming (received) and outgoing (sent) e-mails from email applications such as Microsoft Outlook, Windows (Live) Mail or Mozilla Thunderbird.

 Here you can choose how you would like the Antivirus module to react when an infection is intercepted or discovered by the On Access module.

 When dealing with an infected file, BullGuard can: